alpersener/springmvcWithAop/README.md

 - Uses MYSQL as a database.
 - The project utilizes a custom authentication system with bcrypt-encrypted passwords and role-based access restrictions.
 User roles and passwords are managed in the project's database.
 - Using Thymeleaf
+- The templates are ready-made Bootstrap code snippets.

 | Endpoint                        | Role      |
 |---------------------------------|-----------|